Curt Maggitt

 Curt Maggitt (/məˈdʒɪt/ mə-JIT; born February 4, 1993) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football for the Tennessee Volunteers and signed with the Indianapolis Colts as an undrafted free agent in 2016.

-Early years
+Early life

 Maggitt attended and played high school football at William T. Dwyer High School.
 He played for the Panthers under head coach Jack Daniels.
 For his senior season, he was named the Sun Sentinels Palm Beach County Defensive Player of the Year.

 College career

 Maggitt attended and played college football at the University of Tennessee from 2011–2015 under head coaches Derek Dooley and Butch Jones.
 In the 2011 season, he started eight games at strong-side linebacker as a true freshman.
 As a sophomore in 2012, he started nine games.
 In the season opener against NC State, he was credited with an 18-yard sack and forced a fumble that resulted in a safety.
 In the 4OT loss to Missouri, he suffered a torn ACL and was out for the remainder of the season.
 He took a redshirt year for the 2013 season to recover.
 He returned from his injuries and started in ten games in the 2014 season.
 On the year, he recorded 11 sacks on the season, 48 total tackles, and one forced fumble.
 In the 2015 season, he started the first two games but suffered a hip injury which sidelined him for the rest of the season.
 Maggitt declined to seek a sixth year of collegiate eligibility and declared for the NFL Draft.